 There are many ways we can be more self-sufficient, including:

-- Growing vegetables at home
+- Grow you own vegetables and fruit at home

 - Cooking your own meals